From the FTC to Amazon, and even Jimmy Fallon, everyone’s talking about fake reviews.

 Recognizing the strength reviews have to fuel sales, some (extremely unethical) individuals have decided to undermine reviews, diminishing the exact reason they hold value.

-Here we’ll cover the latest news on the FTC’s landmark reviews, then breakdown the latest business epidemic, covering:
+Here we’ll cover how to spot a fake review, the latest news on the FTC’s landmark reviews, then breakdown the latest business epidemic,

 - The FTC's first case against fake reviews